MauriceWagner224/Pygame-Platformer/README.md

+<div align="right">&darr; <a href="#botto" title="Table of Contents">Documentation and more at the bottom</a></div>

 # Pygame-Platformer
+<div><blockquote>
 This is a 2D-Platformer Game using sprites and elements of the sourcecode by [russ123](https://github.com/russs123/Platformer/tree/master).
-The goal of this project is to educate beginners on how to use python and elements of it such as classes.
+The goal of this project is to educate beginners on Python and understanding basic concepts of programming in an easy and interesting way.

-Pygame is a necessary library used widely throughout the project.

-<div align="right">&darr; <a href="#botto" title="Table of Contents">Documentation and more at the bottom</a></div>
+Pygame is a free and open-source cross-platform library for Python that allows easy creation of multimedia applications and games.
+It uses the Simple DirectMedia Layer library and several other popular libraries to abstract the most common functions, making writing these programs a more intuitive task.
+</blockquote></div>

 ___
 ### Controls: